St Mary's Church, Derwen: Fittings and furniture

-Associated structures
+Derwen Cross

-In the churchyard is a Gothic-style pre-Reformation cross.
-It consists of an oblong shaft standing on a plain pedestal with a sculptured head.
-On the north and south sides of the head are single niches, and on the east and west sides are double niches.
-They all have ogee canopies and contain images which are weathered.
+A mid- to late-fifteenth century cross stands in the churchyard.
+It is almost 15 ft tall and consists of an oblong head on an octagonal shaft, itself resting on a pedestal and a plinth of two steps.
+The cross is decorated in the Gothic style; the shaft with bosses in the form of crowned heads and foliage, and the head with niches with ogee-arched canopies.
+The north and south sides of the head have single niches, and the east and west side double niches.

+The niches contain weathered figurative sculptures.
+The sculptures have been interpreted as repsenting on the north side the Virgin and Child; on the east the Coronation of the Virgin or God the Father sat in glory; on the south either Justice or an angel with scales, possibly St Michael at the Last Judgment; and on the west the Crucifixion of Jesus with Mary and St John the Apostle.

 The cross is listed Grade II* and is a Scheduled Ancient Monument.

 Also in the churchyard is a sundial dating from the 18th or 19th century.
 The sundial is in bronze, has retained its gnomon, and stands on a limestone pillar.
 It is listed at Grade II.

+Church House

 On the west side of the churchyard is a building known as Church House.
 This dates from the 17th century or earlier.
 It has two storeys, with large openings to the north and south in the ground floor, now walled up.
 It is likely that this was a hearse house or a lych gate.
 The upper storey is approached by external stairs, and was originally a parish room or a vestry.
 It was restored and re-roofed in 1905, and is listed at Grade II.

 Critique

 The church is listed by Cadw at Grade I because of its "possessing an exceptionally complete rood screen and loft and otherwise retaining much of its mediaeval character".
 The architectural historian Edward Hubbard states "the church indeed enjoys the rare good fortune of having a rood screen which retains its loft".
-Of the churchyard cross, the Royal Commission in 1914 described it as "a monument especially worthy of preservation", and the Cadw listing describes it as "a fine example of late pre-Reformation stonecarving".
+Of the churchyard cross, the Royal Commission on the Ancient and Historical Monuments of Wales in 1911 described it as "a monument especially worthy of preservation", and the Cadw listing describes it as "a fine example of late pre-Reformation stonecarving".